john-a-flinn/JohnFlinn.github.io/projects/3d-wizards.md

 <img class="img-fluid" src="../img/3d-wizards/custom.png">

-The custom order has three parameter being a requestr type, decspirtion and a material. there must be a request type, decsprition and atleast one material selected in order to be added to the database.
+The custom order feature includes three parameters: request type, description, and material.
+A request type, description, and at least one material must be selected to add an entry to the database.

-The requestr type, decspirtion were made by another person I added on the code made the material and updated the sumbit button
+The request type and description were implemented by another team member, while I contributed by adding the material functionality and updating the submit button.

 ```cpp
 {/* Material Buttons with Color Selectors */}